-- 1. Admission to the community colleges in Arizona shall be granted to any student who is under age 18 and who completes any one of the following requirements: - a. a composite score of 93 or more on the Preliminary Scholastic Aptitude Test (PSAT). - b. a composite score of 930 or more on the Scholastic Aptitude Test (SAT). - c. a composite score of twenty-two or more on the American College Test (ACT). - d. a passing score on the relevant portions of the Arizona Instrument to Measure Standards test (AIMS). - e. the completion of a college placement test designated by the community college district that indicates the student is at the appropriate college level for the course. - f. is a graduate of a private or public high school or has a high school certificate of equivalency.
+- 1. Admission to the community colleges in Arizona shall be granted to any student who is under age 18 and who completes course prerequisites and meets any one of the following requirements: - a. a composite score of 93 or more on the Preliminary Scholastic Aptitude Test (PSAT). - b. a composite score of 930 or more on the Scholastic Aptitude Test (SAT). - c. a composite score of twenty-two or more on the American College Test (ACT). - d. a passing score on the relevant portions of the Arizona Instrument to Measure Standards test (AIMS). - e.
+The completion of a college placement test designated by the community college district that indicates the student is at the appropriate college level for the course. - f. is a graduate of a private or public high school or has a high school certificate of equivalency.

-- 2. A community college may limit the number of semester hours in which the student may enroll to not more than six (6) credit hours. - 3.
-Home schooled students are exempt from this subsection. - 4.
-A student shall not be denied admission because of age, lack of a high school diploma or high school certificate of equivalency, grade in school, lack of permission of school officials or lack of concurrent enrollment in a public or private school, if the student has achieved at least a specified score on a college entrance examination. - 5.
-The colleges reserve the right to enroll students in courses.
-The final decision for admission to any class for students admitted under section B will be determined by the designated college administrator in consultation with the department chairperson and/or faculty.
+- 2. A community college may limit the number of semester hours in which the student may enroll to not more than six (6) credit hours. - Home schooled students are exempt from this subsection - 4.
+A student shall not be denied admission because of age, lack of a high school diploma or high school certificate of equivalency, grade in school, lack of permission of school officials or lack of concurrent enrollment in a public or private school, if the student has achieved at least a specified score on a college entrance examination.